 - 1 social media post every day

-But think about it.
-If you added up all the time you already spend posting to social media, scrolling your feed and thinking about what to say, that day or so is nothing in comparison.
+But think about it – if you added up all the time you already spend posting to social media, scrolling your feed and thinking about what to say, that day or so is small in comparison.

-So it doesn’t eat into your day, every day.
-With a system you really can set it and forget it for the rest of the month.
+So it doesn’t eat into your time, every day.
+Because with a system you really can set it and forget it for the rest of the month.

 Create your lead content

 This is the content hub that all your emails and social copy will be drawn from.

 Schedule time into your day at the end of each month.
-Ensure you have no distractions.
+Remove all distractions.
 Create an environment for yourself where you can bring that creativity to life.

 To make your blog post writing faster and easier, check out how to structure a simple blog post.